 The kidneys have several functions:

-- to regulate the amount of salt, water and other chemicals in the body;
+- to filter the blood and regulate the amount of salt, water and other chemicals in the body;

 - to remove waste products and excess water from the body; and